andrewchaa/psopen/README.md

 It will search for yoursolution.sln recursively and open it, if it finds it

 ### Tab completion.
 Once the script opens a solution file, it stores its path in `favs.xml`. `Open-Solution ` and press Tab.
 Then it will auto-complete the name of each stored solution file.
-If you manuall updates the file, please reload profile by typing '. $profile" and press ENTER.
+If you manuall updates the file, please reload profile by typing `. $profile` and press ENTER.